docker-library/docs/perl/README.md

 - [`5.18-threaded`, `5.18.2-threaded` (*5.018.002-64bit,threaded/Dockerfile*)](https://github.com/perl/docker-perl/blob/r20140804.0/5.018.002-64bit,threaded/Dockerfile)

 # What is Perl?

-Perl is a family of high-level, general-purpose, interpreted, dynamic programming language.
-The Perl languages borrow freatures from other programming languages including C, shell scripting (sh), AWK, and sed.
+Perl is a high-level, general-purpose, interpreted, dynamic programming language.
+The Perl language borrows features from other programming languages, including C, shell scripting (sh), AWK, and sed.

 > [wikipedia.org/wiki/Perl](https://en.wikipedia.org/wiki/Perl)

 # How to use this image

-## Create a `Dockerfile` in your perl app project.
+## Create a `Dockerfile` in your Perl app project

     FROM perl:5.20
     COPY . /usr/src/myapp
     WORKDIR /usr/src/myapp
     CMD [ "perl", "./your-daemon-or-script.pl" ]

-Then build and run the docker image.
+Then, build and run the Docker image:

     docker build -t my-perl-app
     docker run -it --rm --name my-running-app my-perl-app

-## Run a single perl script.
+## Run a single Perl script

-For many single file projects, it may not be convenient to write a `Dockerfile` for your project.
-In such cases, you can run a perl script by using the perl docker image directly.
+For many simple, single file projects, you may find it inconvenient to write a complete `Dockerfile`.
+In such cases, you can run a Perl script by using the Perl Docker image directly:

     docker run -it --rm --name my-running-script -v "$(pwd)":/usr/src/myapp -w /usr/src/myapp perl:5.20 perl your-daemon-or-script.pl